gavinmcfarland/mole/README.md

 It's main principles are:

 - Freedom to describe your design descions how you like
-- Choose you're own data model for ouputting design tokens
+- Choose your own data model for ouputting design tokens
 - Simple setup, automatic loading of templates in directories